DarrylGamroth/StaticKV.jl/README.md

 - **Compile-time Metadata**: Access control and callbacks stored at type level for zero overhead
 - **Concrete Types**: No parametric complexity - structs can be used as fields anywhere
 - **Property Access Control**: Define each property as readable and/or writable
-- **Custom Callbacks**: Define custom read and write transformations for properties
+- **Custom Callbacks**: Define custom get and write transformations for properties
 - **Time Tracking**: Automatically track when properties were last modified
 - **Type Safety**: Full type system integration with Julia's type system
 - **Zero Allocations**: Property access operations allocate no memory after warmup